top of page

 2025 Schilarships.jpg

 The Divide Gallery, congratulate the three recipients of the “Terry Green Memorial Arts Scholarship”.
 They are (from left to right) Austin Cole, Isabelle Gerondakis, and Aubrey Stapleton.
-These outstanding graduates will each receive a $1,500 scholarship.
+These outstanding graduates each received a $1,500 scholarship.
 Our nonprofit organizations get their funding from our members and our friends in this community.
 We would especially like to thank the friends of Karen Donaldson for their generous donation in her memory.
 We also thank the El Dorado County Historical Society for their donation.
 Each of our recipients found their creative passions at an early age.
 For Austin it was music (song and instruments), for Isabelle dance and choreography, and for Aubrey, a love to draw and illustrate stories.
 They went out of their way to find teachers and training to hone their craft at every opportunity: sometimes having to travel out of state, sometimes taking on part-time jobs to pay their way, while still maintaining a high level of academic scholarship.
 Highly motivated, they want more.
 They want the best that our colleges and universities can offer.
 This is what we also want for them—a chance to excel.
 So congratulations!
 Well done and well deserved.
 We wish you much success in perfecting your skills as creative artists.

 ----------------------------------------